How to Get to Kyoto from Tokyo

 Shinkansen: The Fastest Option

 The fastest and most comfortable way to travel from Tokyo to Kyoto is undoubtedly the bullet train.
 It takes just over 2 hours with the Nozomi, the fastest model, and about 2.5 hours with slower models.
-The seats are spacious, comfortable and have plugs to charge your electronic products, as well as toilets in different cars.
+The seats are spacious, and comfortable and have plugs to charge your electronic products, as well as toilets in different cars.
 It’s also possible to buy food and drinks during the trip.

 The Shinkansen is probably in almost all respects the best way to travel between Tokyo and Kyoto.
-The only negative point is its price: about 16,000 JPY each way, so is not really budget friendly.
+The only negative point is its price: about 16,000 JPY each way, so is not really budget-friendly.

-If you decide to go by shinkansen, you can take the train from Tokyo Station or Shinagawa Station.
-There are 3 major shinkansens whose names are Nozomi, Hikari and Kodama to Kyoto Station.
+If you decide to go by Shinkansen, you can take the train from Tokyo Station or Shinagawa Station.
+There are 3 major shinkansens whose names are Nozomi, Hikari, and Kodama to Kyoto Station.
 The fare of Nozomi with a reserved seat is around 17,000 JPY and a non-reserved seat is 16,000 JPY.

 For the tickets, a vending machine and a ticket office (called “Midori-no-madoguchi”) are available.
-Some vending machines have English menu.
+Some vending machines have an English menu.
 They are located next to ticket gates.
 For those with the JR Pass, you can just go to the platform and get on any of the trains in the non-reserved cars (usually 1-4).
 If you prefer to reserve a seat to be sure, you can do it in the same places where they are sold (vending machine or ticket office).

-▶︎You can book your Shinkansen ticket from Tokyo to Kyoto online
+▶︎Book your Shinkansen ticket from Tokyo to Kyoto online

 Japan Rail Pass